LoopCrypto/loop-cli/README.md

 If you get an access denied error, try running `npm install` with elevated permissions:

--   Mac/Linux`sudo npm install -g @loop-crypto/loop-cli`
+-   Mac/Linux: `sudo npm install -g @loop-crypto/loop-cli`
 -   Windows: Right-click Command prompt, click `Run as administrator` and then run `npm install -g @loop-crypto/loop-cli` again

 <br />

 ## Setup

----

 Create a configuration file in a convenient directory, the file can be named anything but must have `.txt` extension.
 For example,